hibernate/query-validator/README.md

 - Hibernate 5.4.2.Final
 - ECJ 4.6.1

-Other versions of `javac` and Hibernate may or may not work.
+Other versions of `javac`, ECJ, and Hibernate may or may not work.

 ## Caveats